Full Skin Exams at Schweiger Dermatology

 The ABCDEs of Melanoma

 Melanoma is the deadliest form of skin cancer, as it spreads to other parts of the body at an alarming pace.
 Melanoma rates have increased 200% over the past 30 years.
-While the safest and most thorough way to get a full skin exam and skin cancer screening is to visit the dermatologist every year, there are certain red flags on the skin that you should always be on the lookout for.
+While the safest and most thorough way to get a full skin exam and skin cancer screening is to visit the dermatology provider every year, there are certain red flags on the skin that you should always be on the lookout for.
 As a hard and fast rule, be aware of any new or changing growths or moles on your body.
 The other warning signs of skin cancer are often referred to as The ABCDEs of Melanoma.
 Be on the lookout for these skin cancer warning signs:

 - A is for Asymmetry: If your mole is not symmetrical